Marinating the chicken

 Mix 4 tablespoons of Tamari with 2 tablespoons of honey in a bowl and heat gently for a few seconds in the microwave or in a saucepan until the honey grows thinner.
 Mix the sauce and the diced chicken and leave to marinate in the refrigerator for 30 minutes.

 Preparing the skewers

 Cut the mushrooms into 4 pieces.
-Mix 60 g of Crumbs and the raw sesame.
+Mix 60 g of gluten-free bread Crumbs and the raw sesame.
 Coat the diced chicken with this mixture and place on the skewers, alternating each piece of chicken with a mushroom up to the end of the skewer (around 3-4 pieces on each).
 Heat some olive oil in a frying pan and when hot, cook each side of the chicken skewers over medium heat until the chicken and mushrooms.

 Preparing the accompanying sauce

 Mix 4 tablespoons of Tamari, 2 of honey and a pinch of black pepper and gently heat until the honey grows thinner.
 Serve the skewers with the sauce and, optionally, with some salad or rice.